amd-enterprise-ai/amd-eai-suite/services/airm/api/README.md

 Dependencies are handled with `uv` which must be installed first. `uv` will create virtual environment and in order to utilize the environment, commands should be with `uv run`.
 There is _no_ need to manually install packages or activate environments.

-More details about `uv` can be read from our [dependency management guidelines](../../../docs/guidelines/dependency-management.md).

 ### Running AIRM API locally

 Note: If you are on a mac and see this error: Error: pg_config executable not found.